-Petitions for review of the repeal of the Clean Power Plan and enactment of the ACE Rule were filed and several states and private parties intervened to defend both actions.
+Several states and private parties filed petitions for review of the repeal of the Clean Power Plan and enactment of the ACE Rule.
 West Virginia, 142 S. Ct. at 2605.
+Other states and private parties intervened in the D.C.
+Circuit Court of Appeals to defend both actions.
+Id.
+The petitions were consolidated.
 The D.C.
-Circuit Court held that the Clean Air Act could be read to encompass generation shifting, vacating USEPA's repeal of the Clean Power Plan and remanding to USEPA for further reconsideration.
+Circuit held that the reasoning for USEPA's repeal of the Clean Power Plan, i.e., that generation shifting at the grid level exceeded the authority under Section 111 of the Clean Air Act, was in error and that the Clean Air Act could be read to encompass generation shifting.
 Am.
 Lung Ass'n v.
 Env't Prot.
 Agency, 985 F.3d 914 (D.C.
 Cir.), rev'd and remanded sub nom.
 West Virginia v.
 Env't Prot.
 Agency, 142 S. Ct.
 2587 (2022).
+The D. C. Circuit vacated USEPA's repeal of the Clean Power Plan and remanded to USEPA for further reconsideration.
+Id.

-After another change in administration, USEPA moved for, and the D.C.
+After a change in administration, USEPA moved for, and the D.C.
 Circuit granted, a partial stay of the issuance of its mandate regarding the Clean Power Plan in order to ensure that the Clean Power Plan would not immediately go into effect.
 West Virginia, 142 S. Ct. at 2606.
 The states and private parties defending the repeal of the Clean Power Plan filed petitions for certiorari, which were granted by the Supreme Court and consolidated into one case.
 Id.